GSA/piv-guides/pages/template.md

 ## TEMPLATE ENDS HERE
 ___

-# Writing Guidelines
+# Write Your Guide

-When creating a FICAM Guide, some general writing guidelines are:
+Here are some general writing and formatting tips for writing your guide:

   * All pages should be brief.
   * Use titles to help the user identify "jumping off points" for information.
   * Paragraphs should be short.
-  * All text should be written in plain language and a user-friendly tone as much as possible.
+  * All text should be written in plain language and in a user-friendly tone as much as possible.
   * Use numbered steps, bullet lists, and graphics whenever possible.

 ## Writing and Style Resources